 By the late 1930s, Richard Hudnut’s Du Barry line was in the doldrums with sales estimated to be less than two million dollars annually (Drug and Cosmetic Industry, 1944, p.
 419).
-In the hope of improving this situation Gustavus A.Pfeiffer [1872-1953], the president of William R. Warner, decided to revisit an idea first suggested in 1931 by the G. Lynn Sumner advertising agency.
+In the hope of improving this situation Gustavus A.Pfeiffer [1872-1953], the president of William R. Warner, decided to revisit an idea first suggested to him by the G. Lynn Sumner advertising agency in 1931 – a beauty correspondance course.

-The president of the firm, G. Lynn Sumner, describes the events leading up to the original proposal:
+The G. Lynn Sumner advertising agency was a New York-based company established in 1925.
+The president of the firm, G. Lynn Sumner, describes the events leading up to the original proposal made to Gustavus Pfeiffer:

 In 1931, Mary Brooks Picken, a vice-president of our advertising agency, was returning from Europe, and on shipboard she made the acquaintance of Mr. G. A. Pfeiffer, president of Richard Hudnut.
 In the course of shipboard conversations, he told her that the firm was interested in finding some new way to promote the DuBarry [sic] line and any suggestions would be welcome.
 Back in New York, Mrs. Picken reported the discussion, and together we went to work on a plan.
 As a result of our experience at the International Correspondence School and the Women’s Institute, we had long felt that there was an opportunity for some cosmetic manufacturer to promote its goods by teaching women at home to improve their personal attractiveness.
 Mr. Pfeiffer’s invitation looked like the perfect chance for developing the idea.